Colombia's Petro calls for Cabinet ministers to resign – DW – 02/10/2025

 Several ministers have also criticized the appointment as foreign minister of Laura Sarabia, who was accused of being involved in a corruption scandal.

-She has emerged as one of the most promising members of Petro's government at a time when Petro is seeking to lead global climate policy.
+She emerged as one of the most promising members of Petro's government when Petro sought to lead global climate policy.

 She is also considered as a possible successor of Petro at the end of his term in 2026.